A Million Little Pieces: Doubts on its authenticity

 After a six-week investigation, The Smoking Gun published an article on January 8, 2006, called "A Million Little Lies".
 The article described fabrications in Frey's account of his drug abuse experiences, life, and criminal record.
 According to CNN, The Smoking Guns editor, William Bastone, said: "the probe was prompted after the Oprah show aired".
 He further stated, "We initially set off to just find a mug shot of him...
 It basically set off a chain of events that started with us having a difficult time finding a booking photo of this guy".

 The Minneapolis Star Tribune had questioned James Frey's claims as early as 2003.
 Frey responded at that time by saying, "I've never denied I've altered small details."

 Stories surfaced about Random House, publisher of A Million Little Pieces, deciding to give full refunds to anyone who had purchased the book directly through it.
 According to a Gawker.com report, customers could have a claim to money if they truly felt deceived by Frey.

 In an article detailing the book, Frey is quoted saying he "stands by the book as being the essential truth of my life".
 However, on January 26, 2006, Frey once again appeared on The Oprah Winfrey Show and this time admitted that the same "demons" that had made him turn to alcohol and other drugs had also driven him to fabricate crucial portions of his "memoir", it first having been shopped as being a novel but declined by many, including Random House itself.
 Winfrey told Frey that she felt "really duped" but that, "more importantly, I feel that you betrayed millions of readers."
 She also apologized for her previous telephoned statement to Larry King Live—during Frey's appearance on that show on January 11, 2006—that what mattered was not the truth of Frey's book, but its value as a therapeutic tool for addicts.
 She said, "I left the impression that the truth is not important."
 During the show, Winfrey interrogated Frey about everything from the number of root canals he had to the existence of his girlfriend, Lilly.
-Winfrey then brought out Frey's publisher, Nan Talese, to defend her decision to classify the book as a memoir, and forced Talese to admit that she had done nothing to check the book's veracity, despite the fact that her representatives had assured Winfrey's staff that the book was indeed non-fiction and described it as "brutally honest" in a press release.
+Winfrey then brought out Frey's publisher, Nan A. Talese, to defend her decision to classify the book as a memoir, and forced Talese to admit that she had done nothing to check the book's veracity, despite the fact that her representatives had assured Winfrey's staff that the book was indeed non-fiction and described it as "brutally honest" in a press release.